-Kate Beverage, assistant director of the Academic Technology Center, and Aaron Ferguson, director of the Office of Disability Services, presented the benefits of the technology at the national EduCause Conference in October and are finding the benefits even greater than expected.
+Kate Beverage, assistant director of the Academic Technology Center, and Aaron Ferguson, director of the Office of Accessibility Services, presented the benefits of the technology at the national EduCause Conference in October and are finding the benefits even greater than expected.

 Lauding the universal design of the product, Ferguson says it benefits all students, whether they need the technology to help their own learning style or they need it to keep current while away for a family emergency.

 Students use lecture capture in all kinds of ways.
 They might want to hear the lecture again and refresh their notes before an exam or maybe they didn’t understand one part of a fast-moving class.
 Students can listen to a 15-minute section of class or the whole class, and it can be slowed down for more precise understanding.
 “It lets students develop note-taking at their own pace,” says Ferguson.

 With 20 out of 48 classrooms equipped for lecture capture, professors are already finding innovative ways of using it, as well.
 Faculty are recording homework helpers independent of lectures, says Beverage, and even giving more individualized writing feedback that is more complete than penned notations.
 “It’s not just a recording of a lecture anymore,” she says.
 “It’s so much more.”

 The technology encourages autonomy, allowing students access without a requested accommodation, like a paid note-taker, for instance.
 “This meets them where they are,” says Laura Rosen, assistant director of the Office of Accessibility Services.
 “It’s not just during our office hours or when a tutor is available.”